adoxa/ansicon/readme.txt

     Legend: + added, - bug-fixed, * changed.

     1.85 - 22 August, 2018:
-    - fix wrap issues with a buffer bigger than the window.
+    - fix wrap issues with a buffer bigger than the window;
+    - fix -e et al when redirecting to NUL.

     1.84 - 11 May, 2018:
     - close the flush handles on detach;